stanford-rc/www.sherlock.stanford.edu/src/docs/overview/transition.md

 to add new applications over the coming days and weeks.

-## How to know which cluster you're on?
+## How to differentiate clusters?

 !!! tldr "Determine the Sherlock version"

-    To check which environment you're running on, check the value of the `$SHERLOCK` environment variable.
+    To check which cluster environment you're running on, check the value of the `$SHERLOCK` environment variable.

 To ease transition to the new software environment, and to make re-using the same scripts more convenient, we provide a way to check which cluster your